solresol/wordnetify-tinystories/README.md

 # Next steps

-Compile the ultrametric-trees programs, to convert the Tiny Stories sentences into a giant dataframe of wordnet paths.
+Compile the ultrametric-trees programs, to convert the Tiny Stories sentences into a giant dataframe of wordnet paths, then run the